Drakonis96/notypdf/README.md

 - **Configuration Menu**: A tabbed interface to manage all settings.
 - **Backup & Restore**: Export or import the complete configuration at any time.
 - **Translation Support**: Optional AI‑powered translation services.
+- **Local PDF Worker**: The PDF rendering engine is served from the app for faster loading and offline use.

 ## How It Works
 1. **Load your PDF document** via the upload dialog or the document manager.